 Window treatments can be one of the most unique and expensive design elements in any room, but too often, they receive little care.Read more

 While silk is coveted for its elegance, texture, luster, etc., it must be used in the proper settings.
-Lighting is one of the critical factors to consider before using silk as a floor covering or an above-the-floor fabric.Read more
+It is important to consider the various factors that may degrade the quality of this fine textile.Read more